SantaMcCloud/BiG-SCAPE_Galaxy/note.md

 - added the package since it is updated, it works since it didtn work local, stange but when it works it work.
 - Change that you always need a input and can choose if you want to inlcude mibig as option
 - remove the options [--include_gbk_str] and [--exclude_gbk_str] since we always want to inlcude all files, when doing a systemlink we will add 'region.' in front of the file name to make sure they all will be inlcuded!
+- create more outputs which are now more filtered which means for each file there is a collection baesd on the purpose of this file
+- rewrote in the help section the output part.
+- rewrote test section and added a new test so each output will be tested.
+Did try out the locatation option but this doesnt work since, i think, the format isnt supported by galaxy.
+I can not unzip the file beacuse it is not recognized as .gz file!